 While conventional treatments such as surgery, radiation therapy, and chemotherapy are the primary methods for treating brain tumours, some people may also explore complementary or alternative therapies.
 It's important to note that these alternative therapies should not replace conventional treatments but can be used in conjunction with them to help manage symptoms and improve quality of life.

-Here are some alternative therapies that have been used for brain tumours:
+Here are some COMPLIMENTARY therapies that have been used for brain tumours:

 Acupuncture: This traditional Chinese therapy involves the insertion of thin needles into specific points on the body to promote healing and relieve symptoms such as pain, fatigue, and nausea.